dibok/PasFLTK/README.md

 </p>

 ## Versioning
 Version number is synchronized with CFLTK version.
-So "1.5.23.1" mean that binding was made on CFLT version 1.5.23.
+So "1.5.23.1" mean that binding was made on CFLTK version 1.5.23.
 The last part "1" is actualy PasFLTK version which will be increased in case of bug fixes / missing features

 ## Tested platforms
 - Linux CachyOS (arch)